bobchennan/VAE_NBP/report.markdown

  The whole training process repeats two steps:
  * Fixed the encoder, sampled <img src="https://latex.codecogs.com/gif.latex?$z$" title="$z$" /> from the training data and update the prior
  * Fixed the prior and update the encoder and decoder as the standard variational auto-encoder.
-The KL-divergence is calculated between the posterior and the predicted cluster (which is still a normal distribution).
+The KL-divergence between the posterior and the predicted cluster (which is still a normal distribution) is calculated as well as the likelihood.

  And the whole system is trained with 11 iterations.